Gorsewood takes its name from the gorse bushes round Ken Russell's

 This results in a number of set pieces,

-of candles, the erotic Chinese dance, and the funeral with the
+candles, the erotic Chinese dance, and the funeral with the women (the

 lions- toys, paintings, lion-costumes, a tin of Lions Syrup.